Species Introduction

 Q: How do I properly acclimatise Red Honey Gourami to my aquarium?

-Acclimatising your Red Honey Gourami is essential for their health.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually mix small amounts of aquarium water into the bag every 5 minutes for about an hour.
-This process allows the fish to adjust to the water parameters slowly.
-Once acclimatised, gently release the Gourami into the tank without adding the bag water.
-This procedure minimises stress and ensures a smoother transition.
+Acclimatising Red Honey Gourami is crucial for their health.
+Start by placing the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Next, gradually introduce aquarium water into the bag, a small amount every 5-10 minutes for about an hour.
+This process helps them adjust to the water parameters.
+After acclimatisation, gently net the fish and place them in the aquarium without adding the bag water, which may contain harmful substances.

 ✓ Expert Tip